govau/service-manual/content/managing-content/when.md

 - new services
 - new applications
 - new websites
-- website redesign
+- website redesign.

 ### [2]To improve the quality of existing content

 A content strategy can also be used to improve existing content.
 For example:

 - adding new information to a website
-- machinery of Government (MOG) changes
+- Machinery of Government (MOG) changes
-- migrating content to a new system
+- migrating content to a new system.